DanAun/DanAun/README.md

-# Hi, my name is Daniel Aunan! 👋
+# Hi, I'm Daniel Aunan! 👋

 I'm currently a 5th year student at INSA Toulouse, where I'm pursuing my degree in Computer Science with a specialization in cybersecurity.
 My academic journey has provided me with a solid foundation in various aspects of computer science, and my specialization has honed my skills in protecting systems and data from cyber threats.
 I have always been fascinated by the ever-evolving world of technology and the critical role cybersecurity plays in it.